Haute couture or no couture, that is the question.

 With so many beautiful wedding dresses in the market at different price points, it’s worth the ask.
-What is it that makes one garment couture vs. another?
-What are you getting with a couture bridal gown that you aren’t getting with a typical wedding gown?
-There are notable differences, and it’s worth the price tag.
+What is it that makes one garment haute couture vs. another?
+What are you getting with a haute couture bridal gown that you are not getting with a typical wedding gown?
+There are notable differences, and it is worth the price tag.

 Haute couture originated in mid-19th century Paris by an Englishman named Charles Frederick Worth, who combined his vast knowledge of fabrics and garment construction with a strong aptitude for promotion to start a department of dressmakers.
 He established himself as the only male dressmaker in Paris at the time.

 The center of haute couture remains in Paris where there is a strong support structure for workers skilled in hand embroidery, needlework, beading, developing fabric flowers, and feather work.
 In France, the governing body for the French Fashion Houses is the Parisian High Fashion Syndicate (Chamber Syndicale de la couture Parisienne) who oversee and ensure that the strict qualifying rules for the term haute couture are abided.